 If your child also has a fear of swinging, avoids escalators and elevators and becomes fearful with any change in head position, such as when being tilted backwards or upside-down during roughhousing, then he or she may be gravitationally insecure.
+Gravitational insecurity is a sensory integration issue which causes a child to react to movements in an extreme manner.
 Our relationship to gravity is our most important sense of security, and is linked to our vestibular system.
-These particular observable behaviors are manifestations of a hyperresponsive vestibular system, which means your child’s gravity receptors are extra sensitive.
+These particular observable behaviors are manifestations of a hyper-responsive vestibular system, which means your child’s gravity receptors are extra sensitive.
 A child with gravitational insecurity processes the pull of gravity as threatening, so everyday movement experiences, such as stepping down from a curb or getting into and out of a car can be scary.
 Your child becomes very anxious with these activities because he or she perceives small movements to be larger than they actually are.
 It is important to respect to your child’s reactions in various situations, and not treat them as an emotional or behavioral problem, as this will likely just make things worse.
 See tips from #2 about what you can do to foster a healthy vestibular system, in general, and see below for ways to help your child who displays gravitational insecurity.

 While it’s very possible that your child may have ‘selective hearing’ at times, it’s also possible that some of this behavior you’re seeing is due to problems with auditory processing.
 This often manifests as problems following directions, confusion in noisy places, sensitivity to loud sounds, a short-attention span, and a delay in responding when spoken to.
 You may have noticed that your child ‘tunes out’ during group or social activities and easily becomes overwhelmed or distracted by laughter, crowds, or cheers.